Save up to 57% with group discounts and get dedicated guest support.

 With an original score by Elton John and lyrics by Shaina Taub, the musical blends pop energy with theatrical flair.
 Songs like “Dress Your Way Up”, “The Devil Wears Prada”, and “Runway Dreams” capture the show’s themes of ambition, fashion, and identity, while showcasing Elton John’s signature melodic style.

-The Dominion Theatre seating plan will help you find the best seats in the theater.
+The Dominion Theatre seating plan will help you find the best seats in the theatre.

 Available facilities: elevator, restrooms, cloakroom, Bar, merchandise stands